Table of contents

 Fats

-Fats are necessary for the body because they are a component of cell membranes and supply the body with energy.
-The body also needs the fatty acids they contain.
-Fat is also important for supplying the body with the fat-soluble vitamins A, D, E and K.
+Fats are necessary for the body because they are part of cell membranes and supply the body with energy.
+The body also needs the fatty acids contained therein.
+Fat is also important for the supply of the body with the fat -soluble vitamins A, D, E and K.

 Fat is the macronutrient with the highest energy content of 9 kcal per gram.
-This is why excessive fat consumption quickly leads to weight gain.
+That is why excessive fat consumption quickly leads to weight gain.

-The fatty acids in fat are divided into saturated, unsaturated and polyunsaturated fatty acids.
-The degree of saturation indicates how many double bonds are present between the carbon atoms of the molecule.
-If there are no double bonds, it is referred to as a saturated fatty acid.
+In the fatty acids in the fat, a distinction is made between saturated, unsaturated and polyunsaturated fatty acids.
+The degree of saturation indicates how many double bonds between the carbon atoms of the molecule are available.
+If there are no double bonds, one speaks of a saturated fatty acid.

-Only polyunsaturated fatty acids are essential for us.
-These include omega-6 and omega-3, which support the body, for example, in inflammatory processes or in building cell membranes.
-As the body cannot produce them itself, they must be obtained from food.
+Only the polyunsaturated fatty acids are essential for us.
+Among them Omega-6 and Omega-3.
+They support the body, for example, in inflammatory processes or in building cell membranes.
+Since the body cannot make it itself, they must be absorbed through food.

-As these two fatty acids act as antagonists in many respects, you should ensure an adequate ratio of the two in your diet.
-Recommendations range from 1:3 to 1:6 (omega 3:omega 6).[12]
+Since these two fatty acids act as an opponent in many aspects, you should pay attention to an adequate relationship between the two when eating.
+Recommendations here range from 1: 3 to 1: 6 (Omega 3: Omega 6).12

 Carbohydrates

-Carbohydrates are considered to be the most important sources of energy in the body.
-They have an energy content of 4 kcal per gram and are therefore on a par with proteins.
-However, 50% or more of the energy content of our diet should come from carbohydrates.[13, 14]
+Carbohydrates are considered the most important energy suppliers in the body.
+You have an energy content of 4 kcal per gram and are therefore immediately up with the proteins.
+However, 50 % and more of the energy content of carbohydrates should come in our diet.13, 14

 In principle, carbohydrates are always a series of sugar molecules and are therefore also called saccharides.
-A distinction is generally made between mono-, di- and polysaccharides.
-In order for the body to be able to use carbohydrates, they must first be broken down into simple sugars in the intestine.
+A distinction is made between mono, di- and polysaccharides.
+So that the body can use carbohydrates, they always have to be broken down into simple sugar in the intestine.

-The best-known representatives here are glucose (dextrose) and fructose (fruit sugar).
-They are quickly absorbed by the body and are available as energy in a very short time, but also raise blood sugar levels quickly.
-They have a sweet taste.
+The best known representatives here are glucose (glucose) and fructose (fructose).
+They are quickly absorbed by the body and are available as energy in a very short time, but they also quickly increase blood sugar.
+Your taste is cute.

-These include maltose (malt sugar) and lactose (milk sugar).
+This includes maltose (malt sugar) and lactose (milk sugar).
 They also taste sweet.
-However, the body needs a little longer until they are available as energy.
-As a result, the increase in blood sugar is somewhat slower.
+However, the body takes a little longer to be available as energy.
+As a result, increasing blood sugar is a little slower.

-The most important polysaccharide is starch.
-It is rather tasteless in itself and due to the longer chain length, the body needs longer to break it down.
-For this reason, polysaccharides cause blood sugar levels to rise slowly.
+The most important polysaccharide is the strength.
+It is rather tasteless in itself and due to the higher chain length, the body takes longer to split.
+For this reason, polysaccharides slowly increase blood sugar.

-Dietary fibers are indigestible food components that play an important role in digestion.
-They are assigned an energy content of 2 kcal per gram.
+Fillers are indigestible food componentsthat play an important role in digestion.
+An energy content of 2 kcal per gram is assigned to you.

-They are divided into water-soluble and water-insoluble dietary fibers.
-Water-insoluble fiber absorbs little water, but is not broken down by the bacteria in the intestine, which greatly increases the volume of stool.
+They are divided into water -soluble and water -insoluble fiber.
+Water -insoluble fiber absorbs little water, but are not broken down by the bacteria in the intestine, which increases the stool volume.

-Water-soluble fiber, on the other hand, binds a lot of water and is broken down by the bacteria in the large intestine.
-This makes the stool softer, but still increases in volume.
+Water -soluble fiber, on the other hand, bind a lot of water and they are broken down by the bacteria in the large intestine.
+This makes the chair softer, but still increases volume.

-Some water-soluble fibers also act as prebiotics.
-This means that they serve as food for the intestinal bacteria and thus stimulate the growth of beneficial bacteria in the intestine.
+Some water -soluble fiber also serve as prebiotics.
+This means that they serve the intestinal bacteria as food and thus stimulate the growth of beneficial bacteria in the intestine.

 Micronutrients

-Micronutrients are essential for the body, but they are needed in smaller quantities than macronutrients and do not provide the body with energy.
-Micronutrients include vitamins and minerals.
+Micronutrients are essential for the body, however, they are needed in lower quantities as macronutrients and do not provide energy to the body.
+The micronutrients include Vitamins and Minerals

 Vitamins

-The body needs vitamins from food as it cannot produce them itself.
-The only exception is vitamin D, which can be synthesized through the skin.
-They play a major role in many bodily functions, such as the immune system or energy production.
+The body needs vitamins from food because it cannot produce it itself.
+The only exception is vitamin D that can be synthesized via the skin.
+They play a major role for many body functions, such as the immune system or energy generation.

 Vitamins are often very susceptible to certain preparation methods.
-For example, too high temperatures can destroy the vitamin C in food.
-They are divided into water-soluble and fat-soluble vitamins.
+In this way, too high temperatures can destroy vitamin C in food.
+They are divided into water and fat-soluble vitamins.

-They can always be easily absorbed by the body and any excess is simply excreted via the kidneys.
+They can always be absorbed well by the body and a surplus on them is simply excreted via the kidneys.

-Their absorption in the intestine is improved when they are taken in with fatty foods.
-An excess of these vitamins is not simply excreted by the body.
-They are much more likely to accumulate, which is why caution is advised when supplementing with these vitamins.
+Your absorption in the intestine is improved when you are absorbed with fatty food.
+An excess of them is not simply excreted by the body.
+They are much more stored, which is why one Dietary supplement with these vitamins caution.

 Minerals

 Just like vitamins, the body cannot produce minerals itself.
-However, unlike vitamins, minerals are less susceptible to being destroyed by preparation.
-Minerals are needed, for example, for bone formation or blood formation.
+In contrast to vitamins, minerals are less susceptible to being destroyed by the preparation.
+Minerals are required, for example, for bone structure or blood formation.

-They are divided into bulk and trace elements.
+They are divided into quantity and trace elements.
 This depends on how high the daily requirement of the respective nutrient is.

-They are required by the body in relatively high quantities, in the three to four-digit milligram range.
-The daily requirement for calcium is 900 - 1000 mg[15]and 300 - 400 mg for magnesium.[16]
+They are needed by the body in relatively high quantities, in the three to four-digit milligram area.
+The daily requirement of calcium is 900 - 1000 mg15that of magnesium 300 - 400 mg.16

 Trace elements

-The daily requirement for trace elements can be covered by a dose in the two-digit milligram or even microgram range.
-The daily recommendation for iron is 10 - 15 mg[17]and for iodine only 180 - 200 µg.[18]
+In trace elements, the daily requirement can already be covered by a dose in the double-digit milligram or even micrograms.
+The daily recommendation for iron is 10 - 15 mg17, for iodine even only 180 - 200 µg.18

 You are now well informed about the importance of micronutrients for a balanced diet.
-But we all know how challenging it can be to get all the essential vitamins and minerals every day.
-With Saturo Drinks ensure you have a complete and convenient nutrient supply - perfect for your balanced nutritional routine.
-Don't underestimate the effects of a deficient supply and take control of your nutritional intake!
+But we all know how challenging it can be to absorb all essential vitamins and minerals every day.
+With Saturo Drinks you secure a complete and practical nutrient supply - perfect for your balanced nutrition routine.
+Do not underestimate the effects of deficit and take your nutrient supply in hand!

 Water